 If your shirt has them, please remove the collar stays before washing.
 This will avoid uneven wear on the collar points.
 It also saves you from trying to find them in the washing machine after washing.

-After washing is completed, dry the shirt either on a line or on a hanger.
+After washing is completed, let the shirt air-dry on a hanger freely spread out.
 This will prolong the life of the shirt.
 Try to avoid using the tumble dryer as the steel drum tends to wear out the points on the collar and cuffs.
-Exposure to heat in the tumble dryer will shrink the cotton and diminish the sheen.
+Exposure to heat in the tumble dryer will certainly shrink the cotton and diminish the sheen.

 It is good practice to iron a cotton shirt while it’s still very slightly still damp from the wash (virtually dry).